 For someone with no apparent training in architecture, his buildings are stout and show a diversity of design influences—Romanesque, Gothic, Greek Revival and Italian Renaissance—and are built of wood, stone or brick.
 He also knew how to get the most church for the money.
 Using a combination of salesmanship, donated materials and labor, and his own frugality, he stretched available resources to build churches that were often a little grander than a community could afford.
 Occasionally, he reached too far, and contributions from other sources were needed to finish construction.

 On a bitterly cold February day in 1864, Mazzuchelli responded to an urgent request to visit a seriously ill woman who lived four miles out of town.
 He went immediately, not dressing properly for the freezing weather.
 The next day he developed pneumonia, and a week later he died at his rectory in Benton, Wisconsin.
 He was buried in Benton’s St. Patrick’s cemetery.

 This Italian man, born into a privileged world, who chose a life of poverty and service on the American frontier, helped establish the foundations for community life in burgeoning towns of the Upper Mississippi Valley.
 He has left us a remarkable legacy.

-Father Mazzuchelli’s labors and virtues have received more recognition recently.
-In August , papers claiming miracles associated with him were sent to the Vatican for review, which may lead to the pope declaring Mazzuchelli as “blessed”—one step away from being named a saint.
+Father Mazzuchelli’s labors and virtues have received more recognition in recent years.
+Papers claiming miracles associated with him were sent to the Vatican for review a few years ago, which may lead to the pope declaring Mazzuchelli as “blessed”—one step away from sainthood.